If you want your email to be sent in the inbox instead of the junk folder or to be considered as spam, we recommend you to comply in three steps:

 - Authentication: this term allows you to verify, or to validate, an identity in an electronic exchange to control access to a network or a software.

 Your reputation is based on your standard score.
 You have to make sure that it always fluctuates and stays close to 100.
-Getting caught with spam traps will make you fall to 0 rather immediately.
+Getting caught with spam traps will make you fall to zero value rather immediately.
 As a general rule of thumbs, your emails must be properly formatted, it means that it cannot contain only pictures (high ratio of image to text content) and your keywords used must be filtered against spamming phrases such as “click here” or “free”.
 Furthermore, the email sending trend shall be consistent by spreading sending quantity over time rather than sending a very high volume of emails within a day in a month.
 Lastly, your email database has to be clean to reduce bounce rate as much as you can.

 We categorized it into three main components: